nsouzaco/nexus/README.md

 ## Overview

-Adapt unifies your scattered business data—across Notion, Google Drive, Airtable, and GitHub—into a single conversational interface.
+Nexus unifies your scattered business data—across Notion, Google Drive, Airtable, and GitHub—into a single conversational interface.
 Ask questions in plain English, get answers grounded in your actual data, with links back to the source.

 **Key capabilities:**
 - 🔍 **Search** across all connected tools simultaneously